-The Digital Input Summary object is a convenient way to monitor the states and many of the options for the digital input on the NB-GPC2.
-From this object, you can check the current value as well as the object reliability for the digital input.
-The input polarity as well as the interlock polarity for the input will also be displayed.
+The Digital Input Summary object is a convenient way to monitor the states and many of the options for the digital inputs on the NB-GPC1.
+From this object, you can check the current values as well as the object reliabilities for each digital input.
+The input polarities as well as the interlock polarities for each object will also be displayed.
 The Digital Input Summary object has the following properties: object_identifier, object_name, object_type, CV, IP, LP, OI and RE.

-The (CV) current Value property indicates the current value of the digital input.
-CV is a bitmap with bit 0 corresponding to DI1.
+The (CV) current Value property indicates the current value of the associated digital input.
+CV is a bitmap with bit 0 corresponding to DI1, bit 1=DI2, etc. up to bit 7=DI8.

 The (OI) Overridden Digital Inputs Bitmap property indicates those inputs whose out_of_service property is true.
-OI is a bitmap with bit 0 corresponding to DI1.
+OI is a bitmap with bit 0 corresponding to DI1, bit 1=DI2, etc. up to bit 7=DI8.

 The (RE) Channel Reliability Digital Inputs Bitmap property displays the reliabilities for all of the digital inputs.
 RE indicates whether an input is questionable.
-The reliability will be 1 during the time when the input filter delay (IF) elapses.
-RE is a bitmap with bit 0 corresponding to DI1.
+In the case of a digital input, the reliability will be 1 during the time when the input filter delay (IF) elapses.
+RE is a bitmap with bit 0 corresponding to DI1, bit 1=DI2, etc. up to bit 7=DI8.
 A value of 0 indicates that the input is reliable while a value of 1 means that the input associated with that bit is unreliable.

-The (LP) Digital Interlock Polarities property specifies how the NB-GPC2 handles interlocking.
+The (LP) Digital Interlock Polarities property specifies how the NB-GPC1 handles interlocking.
 Each bit of LP indicates the individual interlock polarity states for the corresponding digital input.
 For normal operation (LP=0), the corresponding input is considered to be normal when present_value=0.
 When the corresponding bit is configured for reverse operation (LP=1), then the input will be considered normal when present_value=1.
+LP is a bitmap with bit 0 corresponding to DI1, bit 1=DI2, etc. up to bit 7=DI8.

-The (IP) Digital Input Polarities property displays the input polarities for the digital input.
-When the input is set to normal polarity (polarity=0), low voltage is displayed as present_value=0 and high voltage is displayed as present_value=1.
-If, however, the polarity is set to reverse polarity (polarity=1), then low voltage will be displayed as present value=1 and high voltage as present value=0.
+The (IP) Digital Input Polarities property displays the input polarities for all of the digital inputs.
+Each bit of IP specifies how the controller internally represents the corresponding digital input.
+When an input is set to normal polarity (polarity=0), low voltage is displayed as present_value=0 and high voltage is displayed as present_value=1.
+If, however, the polarity is set to reverse polarity (polarity=1), then low voltage will be displayed as present_value=1 and high voltage as present_value=0.
+IP is a bitmap with bit 0 corresponding to DI1, bit 1=DI2, etc. up to bit 7=DI8.